$12.00 – $48.00

 - Phototrophic Bacteria: Rhodopseudomonas palustris and R. sphaeroides

-Microbes are responsible for feeding and protecting plants as well as improving the soil, and these guys just happen to be especially good at it.
+Microbes are responsible for feeding and protecting plants as well as improving the soil, and these ones just happen to be especially good at it.

 That’s why the labs that make it need to have a lot of equipment and a lot of knowledge, and it’s why we can’t make it on our own.

-By the way, be sure to read the comparison to both compost tea and mycorrhizal fungi on the right side of the page.
+By the way, be sure to read the comparison to both compost tea and mycorrhizal fungi on the right side of the page (bottom of the page on mobile).

 Who Needs This The Most?